 An HDMI connector has 19 pins.
 This applies to the common Type A HDMI connector and the smaller less popular mini and micro HDMI connectors.
 Their sizes and shapes vary but they employ 19 pins.
 The layout of the pins is different though.

 A standard DisplayPort has 20 pins.
 It is rectangular in shape for the most part.
 You have a notched corner to ensure you plug it in correctly.

 There are hooks to hold the DiplayPort connector securely.
 You need to press a button to remove the connector.

 There’s also a miniature version of DisplayPorts.
 It has 20 pins, too, and is called Mini DisplayPort.

 Is DisplayPort Better than HDMI?

 Both DisplayPort and HDMI are digital connectors.
-Both promises high-resolution video.
+Each promises high-resolution video.

-In most instances, you could make do with HDMI, as it’s compatible with most devices.
+In most instances, you could make do with HDMI, as it’s compatible with most modern electronic devices.

-On the other hand, if you have a high-end gaming computer and the latest state-of-the-art computer monitor, you may want to adopt DisplayPort if it could provide you with the resolution that HDMI doesn’t offer.
+On the other hand, if you have a high-end gaming computer and the latest state-of-the-art computer monitor, you may want to choose the DisplayPort option.
+This could provide you with the resolution that HDMI doesn’t offer.